Please be aware, the information on this page relates to Bedford Hospital

 • Berries and fruits with seeds e.g. strawberries, raspberries, blackberries, kiwi,

-• All dried fruit e.g. raisins, cranberry
+• All dried fruit e.g. raisins

 VEGETABLES